Wide-body aircraft: 1960s

 Following the success of the Boeing 707 and Douglas DC-8 in the late 1950s and early 1960s, airlines began seeking larger aircraft to meet the rising global demand for air travel.
 Engineers were faced with many challenges as airlines demanded more passenger seats per aircraft, longer ranges and lower operating costs.

 Early jet aircraft such as the 707 and DC-8 seated passengers along either side of a single aisle, with no more than six seats per row.
 Larger aircraft would have to be longer, higher (double-deck aircraft), or wider in order to accommodate a greater number of passenger seats.

-Engineers realized having two decks created difficulties in meeting emergency evacuation regulations with the technology available at that time.
+Engineers realised having two decks created difficulties in meeting emergency evacuation regulations with the technology available at that time.
 During the 1960s, it was also believed that supersonic airliners would succeed larger, slower planes.
 Thus, it was believed that most subsonic aircraft would become obsolete for passenger travel and would be eventually converted to freighters.
 As a result, airline manufacturers opted for a wider fuselage rather than a taller one (the 747, and eventually the McDonnell Douglas DC-10 and Lockheed L-1011 TriStar).
 By adding a second aisle, the wider aircraft could accommodate as many as 10 seats across, but could also be easily converted to a freighter and carry two eight-by-eight freight pallets abreast.